ItalianG0urmet/Gour-Editor/README.md

 cargo run
 ```

-## Usage
-Open the application and start editing text.
-Additional features will be implemented in future releases.

 ## Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests.

 ## Acknowledgments
 - [Iced](https://github.com/iced-rs/iced) - The GUI framework used in this project.
-- Rust community for their amazing support and resources.